apache/drill/_docs/develop/contribute/002-ideas.md

   * XML
   * Thrift

+## Support for new data sources

+Writing a new file-based storage plugin, such as a JSON or text-based storage plugin, simply involves implementing a couple of interfaces.
+The JSON storage plugin is a good example.

 You can refer to the github commits to the mongo db and hbase storage plugin for implementation details:

 * [mongodb_storage_plugin](https://github.com/apache/drill/commit/2ca9c907bff639e08a561eac32e0acab3a0b3304)
 * [hbase_storage_plugin](https://github.com/apache/drill/commit/3651182141b963e24ee48db0530ec3d3b8b6841a)

+Focus on implementing/extending this list of classes and the corresponding implementations done by Mongo and Hbase.
+Ignore the mongo db plugin optimizer rules for pushing predicates into the scan.

 Initially, concentrate on basics: